|Directory • Offices • Campus/Parking Maps • Calendars • UT Direct • Search • Sitemap|

-In addition to coursework parallel to the first two years of university study, community colleges offer curricula designed to provide students with immediately marketable career skills.
+In addition to coursework parallel to the first two years of university study, community colleges offer certificate programs and Associate of Applied Science degrees designed to provide students with immediately marketable career skills.

 Such workforce (also known as occupational, technical, or vocational) courses are not designed for transfer into university curricula and, with only a few exceptions, are nontransferable at UT Austin.

 Community college workforce courses are organized statewide in the Texas Higher Education Coordinating Board's Workforce Education Course Manual (WECM).
 Courses with the following designations generally do not transfer to UT Austin and are not recommended for prospective transfer students:

 Selected RNSG courses transfer because they are cross-listed in the Lower-Division Academic Course Guide Manual (ACGM, the academic counterpart to WECM) as credit intended for university transfer.